skypher/disclosure/README.md

 1. Humans are left to infer if the aliens are talking about governments, other aliens, or both.
 2. Some analysts believe this crop circle is a sort of alien wanted poster for evil Orion aliens, as per the three stars or UAP above the alien's shoulder.

 Seemingly beyond human construction, yet such a vague warning for humanity.
 For all we know, crop circles could be alien propaganda or false historical trust building tools.
+Regarding the whole ancient alien thing: any alien that encourages worship is not an alien I would trust.

 Again, the 500D chess scenario prevails.